Why not prepare yourself for the first lesson by finding out more about the piano? Get started here!

-Whether you'll learn by yourself or with a teacher, you probably want to learn more about our fantastic instrument!
+Whether you're beginning piano by yourself or with a teacher, you probably want to learn more about our fantastic instrument!

 Except from being a remarkable solo instrument, the piano can be played in an orchestra as a part of the orchestra, with an orchestra as a soloist, and be used as an "orchestra" for many types of accompaniments.